-Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+What you must pay when Services that are covered for you you get these services Pulmonary rehabilitation services There is no coinsurance for Medicare-covered Comprehensive programs of pulmonary rehabilitation are pulmonary rehabilitation covered for members who have moderate to very severe services. chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the Authorization rules chronic respiratory disease. apply.
+Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible We cover one alcohol misuse screening for adults with for the Medicare-covered Medicare (including pregnant women) who misuse alcohol, but screening and counseling to aren't alcohol dependent. reduce alcohol misuse If you screen positive for alcohol misuse, you can get up to 4 preventive benefit. brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

-There is no coinsurance. co-payment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.